Whitepaperv2 · ethereum mainnet

 }

-After this, both emergency functions revert with EmergencyDisabledError.
+After this, both emergency functions revert.
 The flag is non-reversible — there is no enableEmergency().
 From that moment on, even the owner cannot extract ETH or ERC20 from the treasury by any means.
 (Again, NFTs were never extractable even during the emergency window.)

 4.5 Ownership can be renounced